Amitabh Mattoo: Career

-Awards
+Awards and honours

 Recognizing his contribution to education and public life, the President of India honoured Mattoo on the occasion of the Republic Day (2008) with the Padma Shri, one of India's highest civilian awards.
 This was the first time a Vice-chancellor in Jammu and Kashmir had been so honoured.

 Mattoo was awarded the Qimpro Platinum Standard Award (2008) and was recognised as a 'national statesman' for his work in the field of education along with Anand Mahindra, who was awarded for his leadership in business.

 In 2016, Mattoo was awarded a Doctor of Laws (Honoris Causa) degree by the Hindustan Institute of Technology and Science, Tamil Nadu; and in 2018, the Capital Foundation Award for being an 'outstanding educationist'.

-Mattoo has also received several awards for his contribution to India-Australia relations, including the Asoka Award.
+Mattoo has also received several awards for his contribution to India-Australia relations, including the Asoka Award., and was on 4 June 2025 declared a "Hero" of the "Comprehensive Strategic Partnership " by the Australian High Commissioner, HE Philip Green, during the visit of the Australian Deputy Prime Minister, Richard Marles.